Job sharing Definition:

 Another thing that is quite common with job sharing is that it leads to too much competition.

-After all, two people will be given the same kind of job and will be expected to make the best out of it.
+After all, two people will give the same kind of job and expect to make the best out of it.

 8. Costs double the amount: